lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-All0empty title='All-0 empty fragment detailed format'}

-In the No-ACK mode, the last fragment of an IPv6 datagram SHALL contain a fragment header that conforms to the detaield format shown in {{Fig-Last}}.
-The total size of this fragment header is R+M bits.
+In the No-ACK mode, the last SCHC fragment of an IPv6 datagram SHALL contain a SCHC fragment header that conforms to the detaield format shown in {{Fig-Last}}.
+The total size of this SCHC fragment header is R+M bits.

 ~~~~